snmcgs03/4_Bit_Full_Adder_Using_CMOS_Logic/README.md

-# 4-Bit Full Adder Using CMOS Logic (SCL 180nm PDK)
+# 4-Bit Full Adder Using CMOS Logic
 ## Overview

 This project implements a **4-bit full adder** using basic CMOS logic gates (AND, OR, XOR), manually connected to form a **ripple-carry adder**.
 All simulations were carried out using **Cadence Spectre** with a 1.8V supply and **SCL 180nm standard cells**.
 Delay metrics and transient analysis validate the design.